adamay909/logicTools/proofChecker/README.md

 8. Γ ⊢ ¬P∨Q...2,5,7,∨E

-### Derived Rules

-If derived rules are enabled (default), you may, given a theorem listed above of the form s1⊃s2, use the derived rule of inference: From Γ ⊢ s1 , infer Γ ⊢ s2.

-This will save you having to go through Conditional Elimination.
-If you use a derived rule, append R to the end of the name of the corresponding theorem.
-E.g.:

-1. Γ⊢p⊃q...premise
-2. Γ⊢¬q⊃¬p...1,CPR

-The R in CPR indicates that we are taking Contraposition and turning it into a derived rule.

 ### The Proof Checker

 The proof checker checks whether  each line is in accordance with the proof system.
 But it does not check whether you have managed to show what you set out to show.
 You'll have to check that yourself---usually a matter of inspecting the last line of your derivation, possibly in combination with the premises.